What is Stayplot?

 - Card-credit programs: Amex Fine Hotels & Resorts (FHR), Amex The Hotel Collection (THC), Chase Sapphire Reserve Edit, Hilton Aspire resort credit

-- Per-hotel rate calendar: live points & cash by date for Marriott, Hilton and IHG, with the points cost as the headline and cash as the supporting detail.
+- Per-hotel rate calendar: live points & cash by date for Marriott, Hilton, IHG; points-by-date for Hyatt, each night color-coded by its off-peak-to-peak award tier so the cheap dates jump out; and flat points + live cash for Wyndham (7.5k/15k/30k any date) and Choice — with the points cost as the headline and cash as the supporting detail.
 We also work out the best free-night redemption for you — Marriott’s Free Night Award (which frees the lowest-point night when you stay five), Hilton’s 5th night free, and IHG’s reward nights (every 4th night free).
 The next few weeks are free to browse; sign in (free) to open the full forward calendar.
 Currency picker (the hotel’s local currency, USD, EUR, GBP, JPY, TWD and more) so you don’t have to do the math.

 - Book it where you found it: once you’ve picked a hotel, one tap takes you straight to the chain’s own site to book — Marriott, Hilton, IHG, Hyatt, Wyndham or Choice — or to Amex Travel for Fine Hotels & Resorts and The Hotel Collection stays.
 These go to the booking site itself, never an affiliate reseller — we earn nothing on the click.